wing5wong/artisan-whs-static/source/_events/2019-08-08_student-leaders-for-2020-year-12-students.md

 If you would like to be considered for a student leadership position next year please apply via bit.ly/whsleaders2020 (when logged on to your WHS account).

-Applications close Friday 23 August.
+Applications CLOSE on Friday 23 August.